burningwxiyiji/xizhu/_pages/about.md

 **Trolls and Polarization: Gender Antagonism on social media**

 I first conducted a case study on the recent trend of gender antagonism online.
 In one case, a couple was believed to have faced a situation where the woman deceived the man, leading to the man's suicide.
 This incident aroused anger and victim paranoia among a largely male group online, sparking a wave of misogynistic comments on the Chinese internet.
-I am currently scraping relevant data to further refine my theory.
+I am currently scraping relevant data to refine my theory further.

 **Digital Nationalism and Vigilantism: Insulting China**